 We aim to be aware of and control our impact on the environment.

 We are aware that we live in one of the greenest countries in the world, and we understand that we should handle it with care to minimise any adverse effect.
-We are among the PwC companies globally, including CEE, that measured their carbon footprint this year, and we are committed to achieving a 5% reduction within the next three years.
+We are among the PwC companies globally, including CEE, that measured their carbon footprint inthe year 2013, and we achieved a 5% reduction within three years.
 Every day we save energy and consume water and paper responsibly.
-Last autumn we decided for the first time to go planting trees to minimise the adverse effect of paper consumption on forest coverage.
+Each autumn we are planting trees to minimise the adverse effect of paper consumption on forest coverage.

 Since our day-to-day business involves consuming large amounts of paper we decided that this situation could be rectified by planting trees.
 In collaboration with the National Forests of Latvia we have planted new fir trees covering an area of more than 2 hectares in the neighbourhood of Roja and Mersrags.
 Given the high staff response rate to this activity we plan to repeat it on a regular basis.